 Right to Inspect Records

-AEMO may request a copy of any of the records maintained under clause 8.1 or any other information in connection with SRAS at any time during the period referred to in clause 8.1(b).
+AEMO may request a copy of any of the records maintained under clause 8.1(a) or any other information in connection with SRAS at any time during the period referred to in clause 8.1(b).

 The SRAS Provider must comply with a request from AEMO under paragraph (a) within 5 business days of receipt.